Notes on John 9

 man to go wash, not as a suggestion, not asking if he wanted to.
 The man obeyed

-and came back seeing, but when Jesus was not in the same place.
+and came back seeing, but did not find Jesus in the same place.

 9:8–12 The neighbors’ reaction John established quickly that this was the same man and that he had been born blind.
 The man knew who he was.
 The simplicity of how it happened hardly fits such a dramatic miracle.
 People expected a weighty explanation, more than washing off some mud!
 The man explained it in this way, “I did this and now I see.”
 There was nothing to add except that “some man they call Jesus” made the mud and sent him to wash.
 Upon his return he did not know where Jesus was, and of course he had never seen Him!
 The man was unwavering, and this trait continues in this story.
 Note that John often reported differences of opinion.
 (See 7:30,31,40-43.)
 Was it the same man?
 Some said Yes, others No. In this simple way, John prepares his readers to expect that in evangelism there will not be a uniform response.